vuejs/v2.vuejs.org/src/v2/api/index.md

     methods: {
       // ...
       example: function () {
-        // modify data
+        // modificar datos
         this.message = 'changed'
-        // DOM is not updated yet
-        this.$nextTick(function () {
+        // el DOM no está actualizado todavía this.$nextTick(function () {
-          // DOM is now updated
+          // el DOM está actualizaod
-          // `this` is bound to the current instance this.doSomethingElse()
+          // `this` está vinculado a la instancia actual this.doSomethingElse()
         })
       }